mkorchuck/martakorczak.com/content/authors/admin/_index.md

 ---
 ## Cześć!
 Welcome to my website.
 I am a PhD candidate in Economics at European University Institute in Florence.
 My supervisors are [David K. Levine](http://www.dklevine.com/david.htm) and [Alessandro Tarozzi](https://sites.google.com/site/alessandrotarozzi/home).\
-I use micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from areas of political economy, public economics and gender.\
+I use micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from public economics (municipal development, health, education), political economy of media, and gender.\
 \
 In the past I worked at the Polish central bank and at the International Monetary Fund in Warsaw.
 Then, I went to Barcelona to train as an applied microeconomist and I continued my path in academia as a PhD student in Florence.
 During my PhD, I visited SciencesPo in Paris and George Mason University in Washington, DC.